matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - Firewall rules

 ```
-Global dynamic routing is used to learn all routes on a network.
-Regional routing would learn only routes in a region.
+* Global dynamic routing is used to learn all routes on a network.
+* Regional routing would learn only routes in a region.
-Other options are incorrect because they are not used to configure routing options.
+* Other options are incorrect because they are not used to configure routing options.
 ```

 **Question 34: The command to create a VPC from the command line is:**

 - `gcloud networks vpc create`
 - `gcloud compute create networks`
-- :white_check_mark: **gcloud compute networks create**
+- :white_check_mark: **`gcloud compute networks create`**
 - `gsutil networks vpc create`

 ```
-The correct answer is gcloud compute networks create. networks vpc is not a correct part of the command.
+* The correct answer is 'gcloud compute networks create'.
+* 'networks vpc' is not a correct part of the command.
-gsutil is the command used to work with Cloud Storage.
-There is no such thing as network create.
+* 'gsutil' is the command used to work with Cloud Storage.
+* There is no such thing as network create.
 ```

 **Question 35: Which load balancers provide global load balancing?**